3.1 - PICKING A TOPIC, OUTLINING, & WRITING A FIRST DRAFT

 For a Narrative, the different columns of your Feelings and Needs Exercise will become your outline.

-For a Montage, the Five Things Exercise can quickly become a good outline, setting up the values you’ll demonstrate through the different experiences linked by your thread.
+For a Montage, the Roles/Identities exercise or the Five Things Exercise in module 2.4 can quickly become a good outline, setting up the values you’ll demonstrate through the different experiences linked by your thread.

 To see what I mean by a “good” outline, check out these outlines for the “What Had to Be Done” and “Laptop Stickers” essays: